Looking for cherry blossoms in Seattle?

 1. University of Washington

 The University of Washington is perhaps the most famous place in Seattle for cherry blossom viewing every spring.
 Sometime between mid-to-late March and early April, you’ll want to head over to the university to see the quad explode with pink blossoms.
-For current updates you can follow the UW Cherry Blossoms Twitter account.
+For updates you can check out the UW cherry blossom live cam or follow along on Instagram.

 2. Washington Park Arboretum

 The 230-acre Washington Park Arboretum is a beautiful place to explore year-round.
 In the spring, you can walk along the arboretum’s Azalea Way to see blooming cherry blossoms, azaleas, dogwoods, and more springtime flowers.
-There is also the Seattle Japanese Garden within the arboretum that opens on March 1st just in time for cherry blossom season, but it does have an admission fee.
+There is also the Seattle Japanese Garden within the arboretum that opens on March 1st just in time for cherry blossom season (note that the garden has an admission fee except for the first Thursday of each month).

 3. Green Lake